devmarquinhos/sereni/README.md

 ## 📜 Licença

-Este projeto não possui uma licença aberta (UNLICENSED).
+Este projeto possui a licença MIT.